7 Fantastic Things To Do With Your Kids In Abilene

 He's big, he's gray, and he wants to say hey.
 He’s Macho, a 2,500-pound black rhino and the Abilene Zoo's resident gentle giant.
 It's not every day you can introduce your kids to such a majestic creature, but that's exactly what you can do on an affordable behind-the-scenes up close encounters.
 Macho is just one of the animals your kids can interact with, as they can hand-feed giraffes and get up-close and personal with the many turtles and snakes that call the zoo home.

-Play All Day at Primetime
+Play All Day at Free Play Arcade

 Let your kids explore their imagination